ShanuCreations/react-projects/images-search/README.md

 # Images Search

-This is a simple React Application for Images Search, which fetches images from Unsplash Web API using Axios and displays it on UI.
+This is a simple React Application for Images Search, which fetches images from Unsplash Web API using Axios and renders it on UI.

 More optimized version to follow..